webshuriken/soc-w7-blogpost/plan/plan.md

 - An input for the author's name (with an "Author" label)✅
 - An input for the comment itself (with a "Comment" label)✅
 - A button containing "Submit"✅

+## Task 5 - App

+Create a component `App`✅

+- State:

+  - `comments` which should be an array of comment objects.✅

+- Behaviours:

+  - import the list for the blog✅

+  - a function which can take in an author and comment (as input), creates a new comment object (with an `author`, `comment` and `id`) and adds the new comment object to the `comments` array (state).✅

+- Renders:

+  - A `BlogPost` component✅

+    - You can use the `blog` object in `data/blogs.js` for the `blog ` prop.
+(In reality, the blog data might come from an API instead of a hard coded object.
+However, this is good enough for now.)✅

+  - A `CommentList` component✅

+    - You should use the `comments` state (from `CommentsSection` state) as the `comments` prop for the `CommentList`✅

+  - A `CommentForm` component✅

+    - You should pass down the function (described earlier in "behaviours", which takes in an `author` and `comment`) as the `onSubmit` prop for the `CommentForm`✅